Aarception/Mo-information-security-portfolio/README.md

 6. Job Board-Through Google
 7. Application-Google

-8. And even as the events of 4/8 show, as confirmed by Coursera support, the Coursera platform-Google
+8. And even as the events of 4/28 show, with my notification changes, as confirmed by Coursera support, the Coursera platform-Google decision-maker.

 I have a thought, like particular storylines in the Game of Thrones converging upon a bigger narrative, this is fundamentally about the anti-trust issue with the DOJ, where this story in all its particular details is part of the different streams which will converge upon the realization of "Google is too big not to be broken up."
 I mean imagine Google without Search?
 There is no Google.
 Yet, we see right here the problem of a VERTICAL DISTRIBUTION STACK.